actionably/actionssdk-say-number-nodejs/README.md

 # Actions On Google: Actions SDK Sample using Node.js and Cloud Functions for Firebase

-This sample shows how to create an app for the Google Assistant using the Actions SDK.
+This sample shows how to create an app for the Google Assistant using the Actions SDK including integration with dashbot.io

 ## Setup Instructions

 ### Steps
+1. Create an account on [https://www.dashbot.io](https://www.dashbot.io)
+1. Create a google bot on dashbot.io (make note of the API_KEY)
+1. Substitute the API_KEY created above for REPLACE_WITH_YOUR_DASHBOT_API_KEY in functions/index.js
 1. Use the [Actions on Google Console](https://console.actions.google.com) to add a new project with a name of your choosing.
 1. Choose *Actions SDK* in the *Add actions to your app* section.
 A dialog pops up: leave it open because you will need it for an upcoming step.
 1. Deploy the fulfillment webhook provided in the `functions` folder using [Google Cloud Functions for Firebase](https://firebase.google.com/docs/functions/):